Project 2

 Printed Circuit Board (PCB)

-Breadboards and protoboards are great for prototyping simple circuits.
+Breadboards and perfboards are great for prototyping simple circuits.
 However, when electronics are more complex or are ready for production, we typically use printed circuit boards or PCBs.
-Nearly every device, from a digital alarm clock to a laptop computer, uses a PCB.
-It is a board designed with CAD software, that connects individual components.
+Nearly every device, from a digital alarm clock to a laptop or computer, uses a PCB.
+It is a board designed with ECAD software, that connects individual components.

 The benefits of PCBs over prototyping boards are numerous: They're more compact, more reliable, and enable complex circuit design.
 Above all, they are easy to mass produce.

-For this project, you will solder the 555 Piano to a PCB we designed in a software called KiCAD (as seen below).
+For this project, you will solder the 555 Piano to a PCB we designed in an ECAD software called KiCAD (as seen below).
 If you are not enrolled in the course, you may alternatively use a perfboard.

-Soldering to a PCB is much like soldering to a protoboard, and you may even find it easier.
+Soldering to a PCB is much like soldering to a perfboard, and you may even find it easier.
 For more soldering tips visit our workshop material here.

 Requirements